AlexandergMartinez/PCB-Design-Projects/README.md

 # Labs For SI/PI

 **Lab 21/22:** This is the layout of out Board 4 on a SBB.
 This circuit is an instrument droid designed to characterize any voltage source, or VRM, by measuring its Thevenin voltage as a function of its output current.
 This should be able to measure voltages up to 12V.
 We then use this circuit in this presentation to gather measurements of different voltage sources.

+**Lab 18:** This lab focuses on inrush current, what it is, how to measure it, and why it is important.
+In this lab I utilized a circuit containing a 555 timer with a 5V supply and a sense resistor to measure the inrush current and steady state current.